Loading...

 Stages of steak being cooked

-The next thing to note is that before you start cooking, your steak should be taken out of the fridge and left to sit until it reaches room temperature.
+Before you start cooking, your steak should be taken out of the fridge and left to sit until it reaches room temperature.
 This is because if the steak is too cold, you may end up overdoing the outside before the middle of the steak is fully warmed and end up with an undercooked steak.
-While it is sitting, you should rub the steak with a flavourless oil with a high smoke point – like vegetable oil or rapeseed oil – salt, and pepper.
-Make sure to be very generous with your seasoning, as a lot of it will be lost when you start frying.
+Then follow these prep steps:

-Then, you want to heat up a pan or griddle until it is very hot.
+2. Heat up a pan or griddle until it is very hot.
 Cast iron skillets are perfect for cooking steak as they retain a lot of heat evenly.
 The essential thing is that your pan or griddle must be big enough for you to place your steak comfortably on it.
 If your pan is not big enough for two steaks do not try to squeeze them in – simply cook one after the other.

 Steak Cooking Times: